 Beyond new features and the work towards containerizing all the platform services the community will keep working on enhancing support for acceleration devices as well as improving documentation to improve the installation guide and add more information about the platform capabilities.

 Beyond the technical aspects we talked about the processes and visibility of the project as well.
 It is important to make sure that users and developers who are interested in the project can easily discover information and can navigate through the available resources online.
-As a continuous effort the documentation team members are working with the community to improve the installation guide and further documentation based on frequently asked questions on the mailing list and IRC.
+As a continuous effort the documentation team members are working with the community to improve the installation guide and further documentation based on frequently asked questions on the mailing list and Matrix.
 We are encouraging everyone who is evaluating or using the software to fill out the user survey and help us improve the project based on their feedback.
 As the project has a larger contributor group in China they are utilizing tools popular in that region such as WeChat.
 A community member is periodically summarizing interesting discussions from that forum to share it with the global community.

 As the PTG is providing the possibility to all communities supported by the OpenStack Foundation to meet it is a great opportunity for cross-project sessions to make sure the efficient collaboration and synchronization between projects with integration points.
 The StarlingX community met with Airship, Kata Containers and the OSF Edge Computing Group during the event.

 StarlingX is currently integrating a component from Airship called Armada to manage helm charts for the containerized platform.
 During the PTG the projects discussed Airship’s plans to leverage more components from the Kubernetes landscape such as the Cluster API and Flux Helm Operator while stop working on some of their services such as Armada.
 It will be important onwards to make sure that StarlingX is following the changes in Airship to ensure they use the up to date components while making sure that the transition to new components is smooth and don’t affect users of the project.